microsoft/terraform-provider-azuredevops/website/docs/r/auditstream_azureeventgrid.html.markdown

 - `topic_url` - (Required) Url of your Azure Event Grid topic that will send events to.
 It should look like `https://topic1.westus2-1.eventgrid.azure.net/api/events`.
 - `access_key` - (Required) Access key found in the settings of the Azure Event Grid topic.
 - `days_to_backfill` - (Optional) The number of days of previously recorded audit data that will be replayed into the stream.
 A value of zero will result in only new events being streamed.
 Defaults to `0`.
+- `enabled` - (Optional) Declaration if the audit stream will be left enabled or disabled following provisioning.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

 - `id` - The ID of the audit stream.
+- `name` - The generated DisplayName of the audit stream.

 ## Relevant Links